bakame-php/http-cache-status/README.md

 $cacheClosestToTheClient->forward->statusCode; // return 304
 ```

-A `HandledRequestCache` instance contains information about the cache and how it handled the current message.
+A `HandledRequestCache` instance contains information about the cache and how it was handled for the current message.
 In particular, in compliance with the RFC, if the `forward` property is present you will get extra information
 regarding the reason why the cache was forwarded.